© David G Sheppard 2007-2026. All photographs are copyright of Jadela Juniors and reproduced by permission.

 It is not just us, the childcare professionals, who have to be alert to this.

-Below are sources of information regarding Safeguarding, Child Protection and Child
+Below are some of the sources of information regarding Safeguarding, Child Protection and Child

 HCC Safeguarding children and young people